Wave-Connect/flask-dashboard/README.md

 # Flask Dashboard
-This is a little project I've been working on to improve my Python and Flask skills.
+This is a little project I've (Matt) been working on to improve my Python and Flask skills.
+It's intended use is to demonstrate beginner-level code for beginner-level developers.
 You're free to use this code in any way you wish.
-Feel free to submit pull requests.
+Post a pull request with any ideas, but please keep in mind this repo is meant for beginner programmers.

 ## Set up